getCannaBiz/cannabiz-menu/readme.txt

 4. WP Dispensary single menu item display, using our [eCommerce](https://www.wpdispensary.com/product/ecommerce/) add-on

 == Changelog ==

+= 3.1 =
+* Added `wpd-thumbnail` size to featured images REST API data in `admin/wp-dispensary-rest-api.php`
+* Added `strain_type` and `shelf_type` to the products REST API data in `admin/wp-dispensary-rest-api.php`
+* Updated widget title strings for localization in `admin/post-types/wp-dispensary-widgets.php`
+* Updated widgets in admin dash to only color new Products widget in `admin/css/wp-dispensary-admin.css`
+* Updated `.pot` file with text strings for localization in `languages/wp-dispensary.pot`
+* WordPress Coding Standards updates throughout various files in the plugin
+* General code cleanup throughout various files in the plugin

 = 3.0 =
 * Added `Dispensary Products` default widget in `admin/post-types/wp-dispensary-widgets.php`